 Bureau Bouwkunde Nederland, together with Van Veen Architecten, carried out the entire architectural elaboration.
 We also took care of the cost management, fire safety and management.
 The challenge was a combination of construction costs, sustainability & climate and the use of native wood.

 Subsequently, we supported Staatsbosbeheer during price and contract formation and management / construction supervision.
 We have chosen to tender in multiple lots.
 Partly because of this, the plan became financially feasible.

 The building is made of wood that comes from its own Staatsbosbeheer forests in the immediate vicinity.
-The prefab steel construction is freely divisible and expandable, so that later adjustments in use remain possible and can be dismantled so that it can easily be reused in the future.
-The building is energy neutral, among other things due to the application of solar panels on the roof.
-The optimum south orientation of the building and the slope are adjusted to this.
-Furthermore, an air heat pump takes care of the heating and cooling of the various rooms and the use of natural ventilation and water-saving sanitary ware has been chosen.
+The prefabricated steel construction is freely divisible and expandable, so that subsequent adaptations remain in use and can be dismantled so that it can be easily reused in the future.
+The building is energy neutral due to the application of solar panels on the roof.
+The optimal south orientation of the building and the angle of inclination are geared to this.
+Furthermore, an air heat pump provides heating and cooling of the various rooms and the choice has been made to use natural ventilation and water-saving sanitary facilities.